-A quick and easy bread made with a combination of all-purpose and whole wheat flour, and sweetened with honey.
+Part whole wheat flour bread with honey is a quick, easy and slightly sweet bread made with a combination of all-purpose and whole wheat flour.

-It was incredible to see, all over social media, the hoards of people who had become sourdough bread experts during the pandemic related lock-downs and quarantining.
+It was incredible to see social media taken over by hoards of people who had become sourdough bread experts during the COVID-19 pandemic related lock-downs and quarantining.
 Incredible!
 Impressive!
 Inspiring!
 Many of these loaves were works of art, and the artist (that is, home bakers) were appropriately proud of their accomplishments, and their improvements, loaf after loaf.

 Quick and easy breads are a wonderful thing; they make any meal more complete and so much more special.
 Just the other day one of us had a particularly horrid day, and the other one of us offered to make dinner and to deliver it.
-How grateful run-down, tired and overwhelmed sister was!!
-On the menu was fakes (yum!) and a loaf of this bread, freshly baked and delivered wrapped in a kitchen towel to keep it warm.
+How grateful the run-down, tired and overwhelmed sister was!!
+On the menu was fakes (yum!) and a surprise loaf of this part whole wheat flour bread with honey, freshly baked and delivered wrapped in a kitchen towel to keep it warm.
 Dinner delivery went from being So nice!
 Thank you to Oh my goodness!!!
 That is SO nice!!
 Thank you, thank you, thank you!!

 Pin this recipe if you like it!